Polidea/PLColors/README.md

 [![License](https://img.shields.io/cocoapods/l/PLColors.svg?style=flat)](http://cocoadocs.org/docsets/PLColors)
 [![Platform](https://img.shields.io/cocoapods/p/PLColors.svg?style=flat)](http://cocoadocs.org/docsets/PLColors)

-PLColors is a small library that allows you to create UIColor objects based on hexadecimal color representation, similar to that used in HTML and CSS languages.
+PLColors is a small library that allows you to create UIColor objects based on the hexadecimal representation of the colors, similar to that used in HTML and CSS languages.
 UIKit allows you to create UIColor objects only with floating point numbers which is inconvenient when you get these values from graphics programs.

 ## Usage